nashid/org-structure-slack/README.md

 Allows you to ask questions about our organization, which are passed as commands to a local org-structure-cli.
 The client is pulled in as a submodule.

-Certain key pieces of data are pulled from the response and formatted as a Slack attachment.
-Data fields that the bot checks for are `name`, `title` and `location`.
-Any data that isn't recognised is displayed as a generic attachment field.
+To run searches the bot expects certain fields in your org structure data - `name`, `email` and `github`.
+The same key pieces of data are pulled from the response and formatted in the text of a Slack attachment.
+Any other data is displayed as a generic attachment field.

 The bot also integrates with PagerDuty and can be used to page a team.
 The team's PagerDuty service is looked up using the cli (it expects a team column called 'PagerDuty')